googleapis/google-cloud-php/Spanner/README.md

 support requests, bug reports, or development contributions should be directed to that project.

+**NOTE:** The handwritten Admin functionalities under `Spanner/SpannerClient` are frozen, and will no longer receive feature updates.
+Please use the new Admin clients `Spanner/Admin/Database/DatabaseAdminClient` and `Spanner/Admin/Database/DatabaseAdminClient` instead for the admin development.

 A fully managed, mission-critical, relational database service that offers transactional consistency at global scale, schemas, SQL (ANSI 2011 with extensions), and automatic, synchronous replication for high availability.